 If this resonates with you, I can understand why you may be hesitant to talk to your child about money.
 Our environments shape how we relate to our world, and thus, you may feel paralyzed around this topic.
 Many parents have admitted that this resonates with them, and they are regretful that they never broached the topic with their children.

 Why is it that money can be so taboo?
 Is it related to feelings of shame or embarrassment about the finances, what our parents had, or didn’t have?
 Or perhaps it was their lack of knowledge on the topic?

 How might this affect a child, the lack of transparency?
-It could result in feelings of shame or embarrassment.
+If your parents didn’t talk to you about money did it result in feelings of shame or embarrassment?
 Some report that it made them feel as if they were not a trusted confidant to whom their parents could share that personal information.

 We often inherit our parents’ values around subjects as personal as these.
 So how have your experiences shaped the way you feel about money now?
 Does the thought of talking to your child about money, raise those same feelings?
 Do you still feel embarrassed or shame?
 More importantly, do you want to pass those values and feelings on to your kids?

 I have a feeling the answer is no.

 A lot of feelings we have towards money, and even actions we take with our money, are irrational.
 I love the study of behavioural economics because it confronts the fact that people are not rational beings.
 We may know that we should save, but instead, we spend.
 We know that retail therapy will leave us feeling worse in the long run, yet we continue to do it anyway.
 Yet, if we want to have a strong grasp on personal finance, we do need to act rationally and be aware of our feelings and actions regarding money.
 To truly be reflective and self-aware, we need to go back and revisit some of our early experiences with money.